-Introducing a magical place where you can throw yourself into the nature near Seoul.
+Introducing a magical place where you can throw yourself into nature near Seoul.
 Dumulmeori [read: doo-mool-moo-ri], for those that have been following, I have already posted a Prologue, which is purely about pictures at Dumulmeori, Yangsu.
 For those who don’t know about Dumulmeori 두물머리 yet, it is an attraction at Yangsuri (양수리), Gyeonggi Province.
 To be precise, Dumulmeori is located at the southern tip of Yangsuri.

 The below picture is the outline of the trip, from departing to the last stop at Sumilwon cafe.
 Once you reach Yangsu station, you basically walk/cycle to all the spots below.
 Think of it as a trip by public transportation and foot.
-We took the subway from our home from Seoul and took Jungang Line (Jade blue line) to Yangsu Station.
+We took the subway from our home in Seoul and took Jungang Line (Jade blue line) to Yangsu Station.
 It is a whole 4.5 KM walking trail throughout the trip, but I am pretty sure it is doable.
-Be sure to wear a pair of good walking shoes before embarking your journey.
+Be sure to wear a pair of good walking shoes before embarking on your journey.

 I’ve also mapped the places out here on the Google map below.
-Both blue route and purple route will bring you to the same places listed above.
-If you like to take more photos of the beautiful lotus farm, it is best to take the blue route as it guarantee you endless lotus farm along the way, especially during summer when lotus is in season.
+Both the blue route and purple route will bring you to the same places listed above.
+If you like to take more photos of the beautiful lotus farm, it is best to take the blue route as it guarantees you endless lotus farm along the way, especially during summer when lotus is in season.

 We set off from Seoul relatively late.
 Photographers who want to catch the magical moment of the first sunlight will have to wake up early.
 The scenery was said to be particularly magnificent at dawn.
 Since the sun was already high up by the time we arrived, we decided to head directly for lunch.

-I figured subway is the best way of transport to Yangsuri.
+I figured the subway is the best way of transport to Yangsuri.
 Basically, travel from any subway station in Seoul, and transfer to Jungang Line 중앙선 (the only Jade Green colour line) and alight at Yangsu Station (양수역) then complete the course by bicycle/foot or cab.

 1. Lunch: Korean Traditional Full Course @ Yeon-pat 연밭

 Lotus fields are everywhere here in Dumulmeori, hence lotus roots, lotus seeds — basically everything lotus are the specialities here.
 We ordered the “Lotus Field Course” 연밭정식 [read: Yeon-bat Jeong Sik], which cost KRW 15,000 per person.
 It includes steamed Pollack and lotus leaf glutinous rice.
 The meal was served with homemade red wine, followed by the steamed glutinous rice in lotus leaf, then a huge portion of pollack.
 A wide variety of the side dishes is the highlight of the meal.
 I love the steam glutinous rice.
-The lotus leaf left a nice fragrance to the rice and it matches well with the fish.
+The lotus leaf left a nice fragrance on the rice and it matches well with the fish.